slipa17/Whole-genome-sequencing-and-comparative-genomics-of-human-lung-streptococcal-isolates/Append_concatenate_extract_grep_Linux_log.md

                       Note:  >> is the symbol used for the extraction of the grepped output to a new file.

- # To extract the desired sequences from the file containing the total sequences
+ #  Extracting the desired sequences from the file containing the total sequences

   ```